siraben/llama-bot/README.md

-# LLaMa Discord Bot
+# LLaMA Discord Bot

-This is a Discord bot that uses the LLaMa language model to generate text based on a user's input prompt.
-LLaMa is a collection of open and efficient foundation language models ranging from 7B to 65B parameters, which were trained on trillions of tokens using publicly available datasets exclusively.
+This is a Discord bot that uses the LLaMA language model to generate text based on a user's input prompt.
+LLaMA is a collection of open and efficient foundation language models ranging from 7B to 65B parameters, which were trained on trillions of tokens using publicly available datasets exclusively.